BlackWolfWoof/yagpdb-cc/Stickyroles/README.md

 ## Usage / Setup

 In order for the code to work as intended you have to add all of the custom commands in this folder to your server.
-If you just have a small server you do not need to add [Leave_Message](Leave_Message.yag) to your server.
+If you do not have a lot of members joining and leaving then you do not need to add [Leave_Message](Leave_Message.yag) to your server.
 When you have finished adding everything you should give a friend or your second account some roles, write a message or react & re-join the server to make sure you have set up everything right.
 Make sure to configure the variables at the top of the code in the [Join_Message](Join_Message.yag).
 Here are a few examples of how it can look like: